 There really hasn't been many over the top splatter films of this quality made since this movie.
 It's kinda sad.
 It's also sad that Peter Jackson has completely forgotten about the horror genre.
 Maybe one day he'll return to it.

 [Update 5/17/2018: I watched DEAD ALIVE again last night and then today I watched it yet again, but this time with the volume turned down a little and played some music by Anna von Hausswolff.
 I have no idea why, but it actually turned out kinda cool.]

 Wednesday, October 27, 2010

 I'm not sure why, but I kinda like this movie.
 It’s not impressively made and there’s nothing fancy going on.
 Just a straight-forward story about zombies chasing people around a large country estate.
-One of the most entertaining things about it is all of the humans when they see a zombie literally stop moving and just stand there screaming until the zombies sloooooowly shuffle over and kill them.
+One of the most entertaining things about it is all of the humans when they see a zombie literally stop moving and just stand there screaming until the zombies slowly shuffle over and kill them.
 It's like the zombies have some kind of telepathic freeze ray or something.
-Any normal, halfway athletic guy with a aluminum baseball bat could kill every zombie in this movie with barely breaking a sweat, because they are the superslow kind that literally take two minutes to walk across a room.
+Any normal, halfway athletic person with a aluminum baseball bat could kill every zombie in this movie with barely breaking a sweat, because they are the super slow kind that literally take two minutes to walk across a room.

 In the grand scheme of things, BURIAL GROUND is not great movie, but I like it and it would make a great double feature with 1974's LET SLEEPING CORPSES LIE.
 Steady pace, mild female nudity, plenty of funky-looking slow-moving zombies, really stupid humans, son/mother incest, leg caught in trap while fleeing zombies, zombies using tools and weapons, nice amount of blood and gore, no CGI.